Vince McMahon: WCW/ECW Invasion and the brand extension (2001–2005)

-On the February 13, 2003 SmackDown!, McMahon tried to derail the return of Hulk Hogan after a five-month hiatus but was knocked out by Hogan and received a running leg drop.
-At No Way Out, McMahon interfered in Hogan's match with The Rock.
+On the February 13, 2003 SmackDown!, McMahon tried to derail the return of Hulk Hogan after a five-month hiatus, but was knocked out by Hogan and received a running leg drop.
+At No Way Out on February 23, McMahon interfered in Hogan's match with The Rock.
 Hogan hit The Rock with a running leg drop and went for the pin, but the lights went out.
 When the lights came back on, McMahon came to the ringside to distract Hogan.
 Sylvain Grenier, the referee, gave The Rock a chair, which he then hit Hogan with.
 He ended the match with a Rock Bottom to defeat Hogan.

-This led to McMahon facing Hogan in a match at WrestleMania XIX, which McMahon lost in a Street Fight.
-McMahon then banned Hogan from the ring but Hogan returned under the gimmick of "Mr. America".
-McMahon tried to prove that Mr. America was Hogan under a mask but failed at these attempts.
+This led to McMahon facing Hogan in a match at WrestleMania XIX on March 30, which McMahon lost in a Street Fight.
+McMahon then banned Hogan from the ring, but Hogan returned under the gimmick of "Mr. America".
+McMahon tried to prove that Mr. America was Hogan under a mask, but failed at these attempts.
 Hogan later quit WWE and at which point McMahon claimed that he had discovered Mr. America was Hulk Hogan and "fired" him.

 McMahon asked his daughter Stephanie to resign as SmackDown!
 General Manager on the October 2 SmackDown!.
-Stephanie, however, refused to resign and this set up an "I Quit" match between the two.
-At No Mercy, McMahon defeated Stephanie in an "I Quit" match when Linda threw in the towel.
+Stephanie refused to resign and this set up an "I Quit" match between the two.
+At No Mercy on October 19, McMahon defeated Stephanie in an "I Quit" match when Linda threw in the towel.
 Later that night, he helped Brock Lesnar retain the WWE Championship against The Undertaker in a Biker Chain match.
-This started a rivalry between McMahon and Undertaker.
-At Survivor Series, McMahon defeated Undertaker in a Buried Alive match with help from Kane.
+This started a rivalry between McMahon and The Undertaker.
+At Survivor Series on November 16, McMahon defeated The Undertaker in a Buried Alive match with help from Kane.